SIAC arbitration

 The Singapore International Arbitration Centre and its arbitration rules

-The Singapore International Arbitration Centre (SIAC) or (‘the SIAC’) is an international arbitral institution established in 1991.
+The Singapore International Arbitration Centre (SIAC) is an international arbitral institution established in 1991.
 SIAC is an independent, non-profit organisation that provides case management services for administering arbitrations.
 Its primary functions involve appointing arbitrators or a panel of arbitrators and managing the arbitral process on behalf of parties to an arbitration.
 SIAC provides a neutral, efficient and reliable service for resolution of disputes.

-SIAC's popularity as an international arbitral institution is underpinned by Singapore's policy of supporting international
+SIAC’s popularity as an international arbitral institution is underpinned by Singapore’s policy of supporting international arbitration.
+The Singapore government has repeatedly emphasised its commitment to developing Singapore as an arbitration hub, and Singapore’s courts have maintained a juridical

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.